 So set up multiple calendars in Google Calendar.
 You may be thinking, “Why would I want multiple calendars?
 I only need one!”
 However, multiple calendars work great for organizing business and personal tasks.
 Think of these different calendars as layers or different departments.

 For example, one of my calendars is my Editorial Calendar.
 This calendar shows what emails are sent out to which groups.
 I have a separate calendar for the Website Creation Workshop, which shows when the live training webinars are scheduled.
 Watch the webinar training above for instructions on how to set up different calendars.

 Color Code Your Google Calendars

 Color code your various calendars to get a great visual image of what you have going on in each area of your life.
-I do miss holding in my hand a pretty day planner, but the colorfulness of my Google Calendars and convenience makes up for it.
+I miss holding a pretty day planner in my hand, but the colorfulness of my Google Calendars and convenience make up for it.
 See this demonstrated in the video.

 View some (or all) of your Calendars

 Now that you’ve created different calendars, you can view all (or some) of those calendars at any given time.
 You can also add some public calendars that Google provides for free, such as US Holidays, Canadian Calendar, Jewish (Israel) Holidays Calendar, and more.

 In this webinar training, I’ll show you how to add calendars and turn them on and off.